-1. Did the CoC implement a CoC-wide anti-discrimination policy that applies to all projects regardless of funding source?
+1. Did the CoC implement a CoC-wide anti-discrimination policy the at applies to all projects regardless of f unding source?
 Yes 2.
 Did the CoC conduct annual CoC-wide training with providers on how to effectively implement the Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity (Equal Access Final Rule)?
+Yes FY2018 CoC Application Page 15 08/17/2 2018

-Yes 3.
-Did the CoC conduct annual CoC-wide training with providers on how to effectively implement Equal Access to Housing in HUD Programs in Accordance with an Individual's Gender Identity (Gender Identity Final Rule)?
-Yes
+3. Did the CoC conduct annual CoC-wide training with providers on how to effectively implement Equal Access to Housing in HUD Programs in Accordance with an Individual's Gender Identity (Gender Identity Final Rule)?